klstein7/nextjs-wordle-dev-day/docs/05-word-validation.md

 # 05: Word Validation

-Welcome to the fifth section of our tutorial!
+Welcome to the fifth section of the tutorial!
 In this section, you'll enhance your Wordle clone by implementing **word validation** and improving user feedback.
 This will ensure that users can only submit valid guesses, enhancing the game's integrity and providing a better user experience.
 Additionally, you'll add error notifications to inform users when their guesses are invalid, similar to form validation feedback in Angular applications.

 ## Prerequisites